Report: Solar Works for Washington

 Solar energy costs are falling rapidly.
 The cost of installed solar energy systems fell by 27 percent during 2012, on top of a 20 percent decline between the beginning of 2010 and the end of 2011.

 • Solar energy creates local clean energy jobs that can’t be outsourced.
 More than 119,000 people currently work in America’s solar energy industry, most of them in jobs such as installation that are located in close proximity to the places where solar panels are installed.

 Solar energy is on the rise – especially in states that have adopted strong public policies to encourage solar power.

-- Nine have strong net metering policies.
-In nearly all of the leading states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.
+• 11 of the 12 have strong net metering policies.
+In nearly all of these states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.
 Net metering ensures that consumers receive reliable and fair compensation for the excess electricity they provide to the grid.

-- All have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and eight of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.
+• 11 of the 12 have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and 9 of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.

-• The vast majority of the states allow for creative financing options such as third-party power purchase agreements, and eight allow Property Assessed Clean Energy (PACE) financing.
+• The vast majority of the states allow for creative financing options such as third-party power purchase agreements and property assessed clean energy (PACE) financing.